efrantar/rob-twophase/README.md

 * `-n` (default 1): Number of solutions to return, i.e. it will return the best `-n` solutions found of at most `-m` length.

 * `-s` (default 1): Number of splits for every IDA-search task.
-This is an advanced parallelization parameter most relevant for high thread-count.
+This is an advanced parallelization parameter most relevant for high thread-counts.
 As a very rough guide, choose it so that `-t / -s` is close to 6 (or close to 4 when using `-DF5`).

 * `-t` (default 1): Number of threads.
 Best set this as the number of processor threads you have (typically number of cores times two), i.e. use hyper-threading.